gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 epoch of the DTLS key context will normally match the epoch of a DTLS key-management connection.

+The Replay window for the DTLS Sequence Number will need to take into account that heartbeat (HB) chunks are sent concurrently over all paths in multihomed Associations, thus it needs to be large enough to accommodate latency differences.

 ## Considerations about SCTP Protection Solutions {#sctp-protection-solutions}

 This document specifies the mechanisms for SCTP to be protected with